Newsroom

 Notably missing from this list of highest valued virtues are:

-5, Seligman devotes several pages to lawyer happiness, or rather lawyer unhappiness—a topic I once explored
+In his book, Authentic Happiness 5, Seligman devotes several pages to lawyer happiness, or rather lawyer unhappiness—a topic I once explored6.

 Seligman notes that lawyers, as a group, are the highest paid profession, but disproportionately unhappy and unhealthy—with unusually high instances of depression, substance abuse, and divorce.
 He cites three principal contributing factors to current lawyer malaise: pervasive pessimism, limited autonomy, and the win-lose environment.